Memorial held for Belmont County WWII veteran who fought in Normandy and Battle of the Bulge

-BELMONT Co., Ohio (WTRF)- Thomas Gianangeli was a Belmont County native who fought in World War II, including the battle in Normandy and the Battle of the Bulge among others.
+BELMONT COUNTY, Ohio (WTRF)- Thomas Gianangeli was a Belmont County native who fought in World War II, including the battle in Normandy and the Battle of the Bulge among others.

 Gianangeli died in 2002 but his legacy will soon live on forever on the Heroes Wall and in the Tri-State Military Veterans Museum in Belmont County.